-If you are looking for a relaxing but not to easy game to play with friends, malefiz is a great choice.
-Unfortunately, the basic variant of the game is for 4 players only.
-What to do if you gather a larger group – 5 or 6 people?
+If you are looking for a relaxing but not too easy game to play with friends, Malefiz is a great choice.
+Unfortunately, the basic variant is for 4 players only.
+What to do if you gather a larger group of 5 or 6 people?
 No problem.
-There is a variant on a larger board!
+There’s a variant on a larger board!

 Board, pieces and die

-In addition you need pieces and dice to play.
+In addition, you need pieces and dice to play.

 - 5 pieces for each player (for each in a different color) and

-- 16 white pieces (so called barricades).
+- 16 white pieces (so-called barricades).

 If 6 players are in the game, there are simultaneously 46 pieces on the board (30 players’ pieces and 16 barricades pieces).
 That’s what makes this game funny!

-Aim of the game
+The aim of the game

 Removing the barricades

-Capturing opponent’s pieces
+Capturing the opponent’s pieces

 Two dice variant